Qayqayt First Nation

-The New Westminster Indian Band is modern creation, an Indian Act band government based at suite 105 - 3680 Rae Avenue in Vancouver, British Columbia.
-The band administration uses the unofficial name "Qayqayt First Nation" in its public communication.
-The New Westminster Indian Band is one of the smallest First Nations in Canada and the only one registered without a land base.
+The Qayqayt First Nation, officially the New Westminster Indian Band under the Indian Act, is a band government based in suite 105–3680 Rae Avenue, in Vancouver, British Columbia, Canada.
+It is one of the smallest First Nations in Canada and the only one registered without a land base.

 History

-The New Westminster Indian Band was created on June 30, 1879 to house migrant labourers and fishers from different First Nations, who were seasonal residents of New Westminster and worked in the canneries.
+The New Westminster Indian Band was created on June 30, 1879, to house migrant labourers and fishers from different First Nations, who were seasonal residents of New Westminster and worked in the canneries.
 The reserve was designated as an "In Common Band" for "All Coastal Nations" and was not for a single First Nation as typically is the case for other reserves.
 The New Westminster Band was not a nation in its own right, but was instead a geographic designation for a place where Indigenous people of any nation could camp.
 The Seabird Island First Nation, which was also established in 1879, is another example of a composite "in common" band created by Indian Agents.
 The modern-day reserve of Pekw'Xe:yles in Mission, BC is a current example of a similar in-common reserve.

 The New Westminster Indian Band was made up of a block of three reserves next to New Westminster, and another reserve on Poplar Island, which was used to house Indigenous people who had contracted an infectious disease.
-The reserves in New Westminster were closed by the McKenna–McBride Commission on April 13, 1916 and the residents returned to their home communities.
+The reserves in New Westminster were closed by the McKenna–McBride Commission on April 13, 1916, and the residents returned to their home communities.
 Poplar Island reserve was sold to the city of New Westminster for $16,260 in 1945.